Pramatha Chaudhuri

 Pramathanath Chaudhuri (7 August 1868 – 2 September 1946), known as Pramatha Chaudhuri, alias Birbal, was a Bengali essayist, poet, and writer.
 He was the nephew of Rabindranath Tagore as his mother was Sukumari Debi, the second sister of Tagore.
 He married musician and writer Indira Devi Chaudhurani, daughter of Satyendranath Tagore, the first Indian to have joined the Indian Civil Services and an author, composer and feminist, who was the second eldest brother of Rabindranath Tagore.

 Biography

 Life at Krishnanagar

 He studied in Krishnanagar Debnath High School in Krishnanagar.
-From his 5th to 13th year, Chaudhuri lived at Krishnanagar.
+From his 5th to 13th year, Chaudhuri lived at Krishnanagar, Nadia.

 Youth

 Chaudhuri joined the Presidency College, Kolkata for the First Arts course.
 But he had to shift to Krishnagar again as there was an outbreak of dengue fever in Kolkata and joined the sophomore year Arts class at Krishnagar College.
 He suspended his studies again and moved to his father in Dinajpur owing to persistent fever.
 Returning to Kolkata in 1887, he passed the Arts examination from St. Xavier's College, Calcutta with second division marks.